Ellotron/war-rig/rules/README.md

 - 2 - 3 players - 1 faction's loyalty required
 - 4 players - 2 faction's loyalty required

-## Definitions

-### Basic Locations

-There are six map locations where basic resources can be gathered Three tech-rich(T) and three resource-rich (R):

-- Ancient City - (T) - known to contain caches of ancient alien tech
-- Methane Sea - (R) - an abundant source of chemical materials
-- Deep Trenches - (T) - uncover buried tech and access the planet core
-- Volcanic Range - (R) - a source of geothermal power and raw materials
-- Low Orbit - (T) - find abandoned tech by aerial reconnaissance and access deep space
-- Oil Sands - (R) - a rich source of fuel and silicon

-### Special Locations

-There are various locations for which special rules apply:

-- Home Base - your faction's center of operations
-- Rival Base - any other base controlled by a player or a **Lesser Faction**
-- Planet Core - can only be accessed from Deep Trenches.
-With the right materials you can construct an infinite power source that will bring a lasting peace.
-- Deep Space - can only be accessed from Low Orbit.
-With the right materials you can construct a warp gate that will bring you an alliance with the empire.
-- Barren Wastes - players scavenge for scrap or ambush other players.

-### Various

-- Lesser Faction - Represent non-player factions that can be more easily recruited to your cause.
-- Inventory - an area near each player where they keep tech cards.

 ## Setup

 Place a supply of coloured resource tokens in each location according to the colours printed in that location.
 Place all other tokens and the tech deck where every one can reach them.
 Place the three mission decks and the round and mission counters.
 Place a token on the round counter at the 1 position and the mission counter at the 4 position.